vcato/practical_tdd/README.md

 # TDD for People Who Think TDD is Impractical

+Get the confidence of TDD, even when the design is still unclear.

 ## A common complaint about TDD…

 A lot of people find TDD confusing or impractical: